Monday, September 19, 2022

 - Also, the introduction of a modified bow, with the adoption of a radically shortened static waterline

-length with an up turn in stem profile, but preserving a sharp entry at the bottom.
+length, with an upturn in stem profile, but preserving a sharp entry at the bottom.

-- To be noted also is the aim to protect the navigator as much as possible from the elements, by adopting
+- To be noted also is the aim to protect the navigator as much as possible from the elements by adopting

 a longer coach roof.